 3. Gift cards

 While not very personal, gift cards are certainly practical and appreciated by au pairs who would love to do more shopping.
 “I either give a spa gift certificate or an iTunes gift card,” writes Annette, veteran host mom, when asked about her gift-giving traditions.
-Starbucks, Gap and iTunes are also safe bets.
+Starbucks, Amazon and iTunes are also safe bets.

 4. Popular book series